The Harder I Try

 "The Harder I Try" is a song by British boyband Brother Beyond.
-Written and produced by Stock Aitken Waterman, it was released on 18 July 1988 as the fifth single from the band's debut album, Get Even (1988).
+Written and produced by Stock Aitken Waterman, it was released on 18 July 1988 by Parlophone as the fifth single from the band's debut album, Get Even (1988).
 The song peaked at number two on the UK Singles Chart the following month.
 It was a number-one hit in Ireland and entered the top 10 in Iceland while peaking within the top 20 in Belgium, the Netherlands, New Zealand, and Switzerland.

-Background and release
+Background and writing

 In 1988, British production team Stock Aitken Waterman auctioned off their services for the Young Variety Club of Great Britain charity.
 Label EMI won the auction, and British boyband Brother Beyond was selected by Pete Waterman to be produced by the trio.
 The group had met Waterman previously when they had worked at PWL Studios on a prior single, "Can You Keep A Secret", and the producer liked the band.
 Brother Beyond was by then a struggling pop act, with their first four singles only making the lower reaches of the UK top 75 singles chart.
 EMI saw this as their much-needed breakthrough and agreed with Waterman on producing the group.
-The song was written in the morning, singer Nathan Moore was called in to record vocals, which were laid down over 3–4 hours.
-The rest of the band were not present and did not play on the record.

-The resulting song, "The Harder I Try", samples the drum intro to the Isley Brothers' "This Old Heart of Mine".
-When released in July 1988, it became an instant success, peaking at number two on the UK Singles Chart for two weeks.
-The single topped the Irish Singles Chart and was mildly successful when released worldwide.